SpeeDe3DGS: Speedy Deformable 3D Gaussian Splatting with Temporal Pruning and Motion Grouping: Appendix

 \subsection{Ablation on Pruning Percentages}

-We follow the pruning schedule proposed in Speedy-Splat~\cite{HansonSpeedy}.
-In Figure~\ref{fig:all_pruning}, we perform a parameter sweep over densification-stage and post-densification pruning percentages in $5\%$ intervals.
-We conduct each experiment $3\times$ on the NeRF-DS and D-NeRF scenes listed in Section~\ref{sec:datasets} to reduce variance, then average the metrics across all runs.
-All experiments are run without ASP and GroupFlow to isolate the effects of our standard pruning method in isolation.
-Our ($80\%$, $30\%$) pruning percentages are empirically selected to produce a favorable balance between speed and quality.
+Figure~\ref{fig:all_pruning} illustrates parameter sweeps over soft (densification-stage) and hard (post-densification) pruning percentages for the NeRF-DS~\cite{yan2023nerf} and D-NeRF~\cite{pumarola2020dnerf} datasets using the SpeeDe3DGS codebase.
+Each configuration is evaluated in $5\%$ intervals and repeated three times to reduce variance, with results averaged across all runs.
+All experiments are performed without Temporal Sensitivity Sampling (TSS) or GroupFlow to isolate the effect of Temporal Sensitivity Pruning (TSP) alone.
+FPS and training time are collected on an RTX~A5000 GPU.
+We empirically select the ($60\%$, $30\%$) soft–hard pruning ratio as it provides the best balance between rendering speed and visual quality.